legacygoof/Twitch-Counter/README.md

 # Summary:
-  I created twitch-counter in my free time because I was unable to find any assisted counters out there to make it easier to show my wins or losses on stream.
-I figured i might as well make one and it was a lot more complex than i actually thought it was going to be.
-Anyways, with Twitch-Counter your able to create your own counters for games and set binds to increase or decrease the value of the counter. you can have a win-loss counter or a kill-death counter.
+  I created twitch-counter in my free time because I was unable to find any assisted counters out there to make it easier to show my wins or losses on stream so I figured i might as well make one and share it with the community.
+With Twitch-Counter your able   to create your own counters for games and set binds to increase or decrease the value of the counter. you can have a win-loss counter   or a kill-death counter.
 All counters are saved to there own text file and you can use that text file for your stream.
+This program     does not have to be active for the counter to update, just has to be running.

   **How To Use:**
   + Create counter
-  + Set binds
+  + Set binds (Suggested default binds already set)
   + Select counter you want to use by clicking on it in the left list box
   + Right click on selected counter to edit or remove it.
   + Right text box shows what the counter will say on stream
   + use Num-Pad + and Num-Pad - to increase and decrease values of selected counter variable
+  + Text files will be saved in a folder called Twitch Counter on the desktop
   Example:

   + Name: Win-Loss Counter